benmneb/vomad.life/content/chiang-mai-food.md

 A unique addition is their pumpkin hummus dish.
 Which I ordered after seeing how good it looked when someone else ordered it.
 Highly recommended by myself and the American couple sat next to us.

-<prominent-img src="chiang-mai-food/maykaidee-mangostickyrice" caption="A healthier take on this Thai classic: Mango and Black Sticky Rice with banana."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/maykaidee-mangostickyrice" caption="A healthier take on this Thai classic: Mango and Black Sticky Rice with banana."></prominent-img>

 This place has really limited seating, I think you could count the inside tables on one hand.
 The last time we came here they were full and we had to sit outside and around the corner.
 The food was still epic though.